-The District provides postemployment health care benefits for retired employees; the same medical plans for active employees are offered to retirees.
-The District provides medical benefits to employees through the Kaiser HMO and four United Healthcare HMO options, United Healthcare Signature Value Alliance, United Healthcare CA Select Plus PPO Plan, and three United Healthcare Out of Area PPO options.
+The District provides postemployment health care benefits for retired employees in accordance with negotiated contracts with the various bargaining units of the District.
+The District provides medical benefits to its employees through the Kaiser HMO, four United Healthcare HMO options, United Healthcare Signature Value Alliance, United Healthcare CA Select Plus PPO plan, and three United Healthcare Out of Area PPO options.
 The District also provides dental (Delta Dental) and vision (Vision Service Plan) benefits.

-The District also provides retirees Medicare equivalents for Medicare eligible retirees (United Healthcare Medicare Advantage PPO, United Healthcare Medicare Advantage HMO, and Kaiser Senior Advantage).
+The District maintains the same medical plans for its retirees as for its active employees, as well as their Medicare equivalents for Medicare eligible retirees (United Healthcare Medicare Advantage PPO, United Healthcare Medicare Advantage HMO, and Kaiser Senior Advantage